- What is Business Aviation?

 Details on the Aero Taxi Tax

-Since the Decree became law on April 29, any flight operated after that date is subject to the tax even though until now the tax was initially not collectable as it is now.
+Since the Decree became law on April 29, 2012, any flight operated after that date is subject to the tax even though the tax was initially not collectable as it is now.
 For those flights taking place between that date and June 30, payment is now due before July 31, 2012.
-For flights taking place after June 30, and for aircraft registered in Italy or any Member State of the EU or the European Economic Area (EEA), payment is due by the operator before the end of the month following the month when the flight took place.
+For flights taking place after June 30, 2012 and for aircraft registered in Italy or any Member State of the EU or the European Economic Area (EEA), payment is due by the operator before the end of the month following the month when the flight took place.

 For aircraft registered in a country outside the EU or the EEA, payment is due upon arrival on the Italian soil or before the aircraft leaves the Italian territory.